 At the close of the 20th century, the emerging field of interest we now call information architecture was solving new and urgent business challenges in a volatile commercial market driven by the Web.
 It became an industry that would mature straight to walking before it had the ability to appreciate the value of a good crawl.
 Continue reading

-While the audience for practice modeling research is targeted for information architects and related UX design professionals, the work products appear to be extensible to other business environments that would benefit from the existence of disciplined professional approaches.
+While the audience for practice modeling research is targeted for information architects and related UX design professionals, the work products appear to be extensible to other business environments.
 More discussion on the extensibility of practice modeling will become available in the future.

 |In a formal IA practice, knowing which aspects of the practice to address will be invaluable.
 This chart offers a snapshot of the DSIA Practice Model and the alignment between IA roles to their specific practice interests.
 Learn More